-Stress and mental illness
+Stress and mental health

-Stress and unhealthy workloads 48

-Mental illness 51
+10 tips for managing

+stress-related challenges 46

+10 tips for better mental health 49

 Mental illness exists all throughout our society and is an ever greater challenge in working life.
 By making active efforts at the workplace it is possible to prevent stress and mental illness, and the right action at the right time will help struggling employees to overcome difficult situations more quickly.

-Stress and unhealthy workloads A high workload can cause job-related health problems.
+10 tips for managing stress-related challenges A high workload can cause job-related health problems.
 Short periods of stress are not harmful, but long-term, unhealthy strain without time for recuperation are damaging and can lead to diminished working capacity and sick leave.